raspberrypilearning/scratch-led-game/en/step_2.md

 --- task ---

-Insert the other leg of the LED into another socket-to-socket jumper wire:
+Insert the other leg of the resistor into another socket-to-socket jumper wire:

 ![Circuit diagram of a jumper wire with a resistor and LED wired in series to 3V3 on a Raspberry Pi.](images/Pi_resistor_test3.png)